Orpheus29/svelte_restaurants-app/README.md

 <h2 align="center">📋About📋</h2>

-The simple Svelte application includes routing, filtering, and uses a dedicated state manager as straightforwardly as only Svelte can.
+This simple Svelte application implements routing, filtering, and uses a dedicated state manager as straightforwardly as only Svelte can.
 All icons are sourced from [Svelte Icons](https://svelte-icons.vercel.app/).

 <h2 align="center">🧙‍♂️Technologies used🧙‍♂️</h2>